Policy Syntax

 Policies are evaluated in tier order, with system policies evaluated first:

-- Organization policies (Enterprise only) -- merged next
+- Organization policies (Enterprise only) are merged next

 Creating Policies